 Want to post it to Instagram or Facebook?
 Good luck with that.
 You will literally have to take a photo of the photo.
 But that’s kind of missing the point–there’s something about each photo’s uniqueness that adds to the appeal.
 It’s a one-off, and that makes it special.
 And it’s a real throwback to be able to hold it in your hand.

-Film for the FujiFilm Instax Mini 8
+FujiFilm Instax Mini 8 Film

 The film is ISO 800, so is usable under flexible lighting conditions.
 The size of each piece of film is about 3.4 x 2.1 inches (8.6 x 5.4 cm).
 Like the old Polaroid film, though, a good chunk of that is taken up with white border frame.
 The actual image window is 2.4 x 1.8 inches (6.2 x 4.6 cm).